 California Utility Allowance Calculator (CUAC)

 The California Utility Allowance Calculator (CUAC) is California’s energy consumption model for calculating utility estimates (Treasury Regulation 26 CFR §1.42-10).
-The CUAC is a tool to provide an estimate of what tenants will pay for utilities and is typically more accurate than a public housing authority (PHA) utility allowance schedule.
-The CUAC is prepared by qualified energy analysts as defined in CTCAC Regulation Section 10322(h)(21).
-Use of the CUAC is limited to (upon approval by CTCAC): (i) new construction projects, (ii) rehabilitation projects applying for tax credits in 2018 or later for which the rehabilitation improves energy efficiency by at least 20%, as determined consistent with the requirements of Section 10325(c)(5)(D) and (G), or installs solar generation that offsets 50% of tenant loads, as determined consistent with the requirements of Section 10325(c)(5)(G), and (iii) existing tax credit projects with new photovoltaics installed through the Multifamily Affordable Solar Housing (MASH) program or a solar program administered by a municipal utility or joint powers authority, which offsets tenants’ electrical load.
-New construction projects must build to the applicable Building Energy Efficiency Standards, Title 24, Part 6 (the Standards) in effect at the time of construction.
-A unit receiving assistance from the Local PHA in form of a project based voucher (PBV), request and permission must be obtained from the Local PHA UA or HUD, to allow the use of the CUAC on those units.
-If the owner does not want to apply the CUAC on the PBV units, the owner may use two utility allowance sources per building; the CUAC for the non PBV units and the Local PHA UA for the PBV units.
-Owners proposing to utilize the CUAC for determining a utility allowance must submit their CUAC package and receive approval from CTCAC according to the CUAC Estimate Submission Requirements (below).
-If CUAC documentation is not submitted to CTCAC prior to issuance of the Form 8609, a project is no longer eligible to use a CUAC utility allowance.
+The CUAC is a tool to provide an estimate of what tenants will pay for utilities and is typically more accurate than other utility allowance sources.
+The CUAC is prepared by qualified energy analysts as defined in CTCAC Regulation Section 10322(h)(21).).
+Use of the CUAC is limited to: (i) new construction projects, (ii)rehabilitation projects applying for tax consistent with the requirements of Section 10325(f)(7)(A), and (iii) existing tax credit projects with new photovoltaics installed, which offsets tenants’ electrical load, and which includes site installation verification by a qualified HERS Rater.
+A unit receiving assistance from the Local PHA in form of a project-based voucher (PBV) as part of the Housing Choice Voucher Program, request and permission must be obtained from the Local PHA UA, to allow the use of the CUAC on those units.
+If the owner does not want to apply the CUAC on the PBV units, the owner may use two utility allowance sources per building: the CUAC for the non PBV units and the Local PHA UA for the PBV units.

 Monthly Scalars to be used with Expected Performance Based Buydown (EPBB) calculator to compute solar values for existing residential buildings: